CBSE Class 9 > Class 9 Notes > Social Studies (SST) > Short & Long Question Answer: Drainage

 • The Brahmaputra river system

-• The Brahmaputra rises in Tibet, east of Mansarovar lake very close to the sources of the Indus and the Satluj.
-Most of its course lies outside India.
-It flows eastwards parallel to the Himalayas.
-It enters India in Arunachal Pradesh through a gorge.
-Here, it is joined by several tributaries such as the Dibang, the Lohit to form the Brahmaputra in Assam.
-In the Indian part, the river passes through a region of high rainfall and therefore it carries a large volume of water and silt.
-It has a braided channel in its entire length in Assam and forms many riverine islands.
-Every year during the rainy season, the river overflows its banks, causing widespread devastation due to floods in Assam and Bangladesh.
+• The Brahmaputra rises in Tibet, east of Mansarovar Lake, close to the sources of the Indus and the Satluj.
+Most of its course lies outside India; it flows eastwards parallel to the Himalayas and enters India in Arunachal Pradesh through a gorge.
+In India it is joined by tributaries such as the Dibang and the Lohit, and in Assam it carries a large volume of water and silt.
+Throughout its course in Assam it often has a braided channel and forms many riverine islands.
+During the rainy season it frequently overflows its banks, causing widespread flooding in Assam and downstream in Bangladesh.

 Q6: Where does river Brahmaputra rise?
 Where does it enter into India?
 Name two of its tributaries.